Delta-8-THC- The New Cannabinoid On The Block?

 The major selling point of this cannabinoid is that it promises all or most of the benefits found in delta-9-THC without the overbearing psychoactive effects.

 Its high, according to its users is more clear-headed, energizing, helping maintain focus.
 And in case of overconsumption, anxiety, and paranoia may occur.

 The milder psychoactive effects make delta-8-THC an excellent candidate for cannabis-based medical use.
 However, more research into the effects and benefits of this cannabinoid is still required before being approved as a treatment.

 The lack of quality studies hasn’t stopped some consumers from turning to the newer cannabinoid.

 Why Delta-8-THC Is Becoming a Big Deal

 Delta-8, like CBD, is now everywhere.
 More companies are producing the cannabinoid, and products are popping up left-right and center.
 But why is delta-8 getting this popular?

-This suggests that it can be used instead of delta-9-THC to alleviate the side effects of cancer treatments, such as vomiting, lack of appetite, and nausea.
 An old study on the antineoplastic activity of cannabinoids in mice even suggested that delta-8 and CBN may reduce tumor size.